 How to create a blog post using ContentStudio

-- Your post title or blog post headline is the #1 factor that tells the success of it.
-According to Copyblogger 8 out of 10 people read the headline first and then consider to read the rest.
+- Your post title or blog post headline is the #1 factor that tells its success of it.
+According to Copyblogger, 8 out of 10 people read the headline first and then consider reading the rest.
 So, make sure your blog post headline is not only attractive and attention-grabbing but also SEO-friendly too.

-- Write a short description of your blog post for your references.
+- Write a short description of your blog post for your reference.

-If you’re not sure what to include in your headline, enter your keyword in Content Discovery module in ContentStudio and find most shared content.
-Those are generally high popular because of the headline (and content of course!).
+If you’re unsure what to include in your headline, enter your keyword in the Content Discovery module in ContentStudio and find the most shared content.
+Those are generally highly popular because of the headline (and content, of course!).

-Click on the article’s title to preview it on an inside window.
+Click on the article’s title to preview it in an inside window.

-Just like in a basic blog editor, you can change styles and add media to your blog post.
-One key advantage is that you can easily find relevant video, images and insert them in to the post instantly!
+Like in a basic blog editor, you can change styles and add media to your blog post.
+One key advantage is that you can easily find relevant videos and images and insert them into the post instantly!

-Preview your draft blog post to see how it looks like.
+Preview your draft blog post to see what it looks like.

-If everything is looks good to you, optimize the SEO settings in the “Optimize” tab.
+If everything looks good to you, optimize the SEO settings in the “Optimize” tab.

 And if you edit content by yourself, make sure you check the article for grammar and punctuation errors.
 Sometimes, one comma mistake could change the core message of the article.
 My recommendation goes for Grammarly.
 You can find other grammar tools over here.

-Once you are done editing your blog post and optimizing the SEO settings and adding a cool blog post image, click on ‘Next’ button.
+Once you are done editing your blog post and optimizing the SEO settings, and adding a cool blog post image, click on the ‘Next’ button.

 Now here’s the cool part!… 🙂

-You can distribute your blog post into multiple blogs and also share the blog post on multiple social networks!
+You can distribute your blog post to multiple blogs and also share the blog post on multiple social networks!

 Select the relevant blog(s) you want to publish the article and the post status.
 Once you have selected those, scroll down a bit.

 By default, content rewriting options are set to none.
-Which means original content will be published upon.
+This means original content will be published.